The sign read “Discover the Black Hills National Forest” and that is exactly what Cowboy Lifestyle Network intends to do over the next few weeks.

 Wildland Firefighters are part of a whole team of forest service personnel working to keep grasslands and forests safe.

-Due to the rainfall in the 125 miles of Black Hills the landscape is abundantly green.Protect Our West-POW-Devils-Tower-National-ForestWhile Devils Tower is about 30 miles off I-90 the beauty of the geography often had me reflecting on the line in the Cowboy’s Prayer about heaven and salvation through Jesus Christ, ” …that when we make that last inevitable ride, to the country up there, where the grass grows lush, green, and stirrup high, and the water runs cool, clear, and deep, that you’ll tell us our entry fees are paid.”
+Due to the rainfall in the 125 miles of Black Hills the landscape is abundantly green.While Devils Tower is about 30 miles off I-90 the beauty of the geography often had me reflecting on the line in the Cowboy’s Prayer about heaven and salvation through Jesus Christ, ” …that when we make that last inevitable ride, to the country up there, where the grass grows lush, green, and stirrup high, and the water runs cool, clear, and deep, that you’ll tell us our entry fees are paid.”

 Driving along highway 24 with cattle grazing it sure looked like heaven on earth.

-On the eastern side is a view worth capturing on camera.
-For tourists seeking a bit of early cowboy history the Campstool Ranch est. 1882 is within view and Hulett, Wyoming is only nine miles further where Bob Coronato has his western art studio.
+On the eastern side is a view worth capturing on camera.Β For tourists seeking a bit of early cowboy history the Campstool Ranch est. 1882 is within view and Hulett, Wyoming is only nine miles further where Bob CoronatoΒ has his western art studio.

 Cowboy Lifestyle Network grabbed apples, packed water and made peanut butter and strawberry rhubarb sandwiches.